 Dopamine release increases with the use of cocaine.
 Studies associate dopamine with pupil dilation.
 While other reasons can be the cause of dilated pupils, it is one of the more clearly visible cocaine symptoms.

 Many cocaine users inhale cocaine through their nostrils, which is referred to as snorting.
 Doing so can make the area sensitive to bleeding.

-Cocaine is often injected by addicts.
+Injection is a major method of ingesting cocaine.
 The area where the user injects becomes scarred and can be easily recognized.
-To hide the “tracks”, addicts are known to wear long sleeves to hide marks on their arms, even in warmer weather.
+To hide the “tracks”, individuals can wear long sleeves to hide marks on their arms, even in warmer weather.
 Other common injection sites include the neck and feet.

 Cocaine can wreak havoc on the blood vessels within the brain.
 Stress as a result of use can also spur headaches, compounding the condition.
 Headaches are known as one of the most notorious negative effects of cocaine.

-For someone who is dating a coke addict or is intimately involved, the sexual symptoms are more apparent.
+For someone who is physically intimate with an individual abusing cocaine, the sexual symptoms are more apparent.
 Lack of interest in sex or obsession with sex are common, likely due to effects on dopamine.

 Shakes and Tremors

 Because cocaine speeds up bodily functions, shakiness is another symptom that can be easily detected.
 Shakes and tremors may set in right after administering the drug or during the coming down phase.

 Cocaine addiction behavior causes euphoria during use and depression upon cessation.
 A lack of interest or motivation are common results of the drug raising dopamine levels to hypernormal ranges.
 After the effects of the drug subsides, depressive moods set in.